Basil Charles King

-Basil Charles King FRSE (1915–1985) was a British geologist and author.
-He won the Geological Society of London’s Bigsby Medal for 1959.
+Basil Charles King FRSE (1915–1985) was a British geologist.

 Life

 King was educated at King Edward VI School, Bury St Edmunds.
 He studied geology at Durham University, graduating in 1936 with first-class honours.
 He then worked as a demonstrator at Bedford College before moving to Africa as a member of the Uganda Geology Survey.
 He eventually returned to the United Kingdom as senior lecturer at Glasgow University.

 He began lecturing in geology at Glasgow University and later received a professorship at Bedford College, London in 1956.
-In 1950 he was elected a Fellow of the Royal Society of Edinburgh.
-His proposers were Neville George, John Weir, George Walter Tyrrell, and Arthur Holmes.
+In 1950 he was elected a Fellow of the Royal Society of Edinburgh — his proposers were Neville George, John Weir, George Walter Tyrrell, and Arthur Holmes.

 He became a member of the Geological Society of London in 1949.

-His health failing, King retired and moved to Arran.
+His health failing, King retired and moved to Catacol on the Isle of Arran in 1977.
 He died on 11 September 1985.

-Family
+Personal

-He was married to Dorothy Margaret Wells in 1939.
+He married Dorothy Margaret Wells in 1939, who predeceased him.